elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

   * Agree on data formats (e.g. TXT, MP4, FASTQ), metadata standards (e.g. MIAPPE, MIASE - depends on the type of data generated), and controlled vocabularies/ontologies.
 * Ensure that all partners deposit data according to the agreed data publication strategy.
 * The DMP should be revisited on a regular basis and updated when necessary.
 Things to look out for are:
-  * Ensuring that the chosen data repositories are fit for purpose.
+  * Ensuring that the chosen [data repositories](data_publication) are fit for purpose.
   * Ensuring that the metadata standards and the ontologies used are fit for purpose.
   * Ensuring that the strategy for documentation and data exchange is adequate.
   * Planning for long-term storage and data sharing for all partners.
-* Keep it simple, do not burden researchers with too many details, otherwise, nothing will be documented.
+* Try to keep it simple and find a balance between the amount of necessary details and not making documentation overly difficult and discouraging.

 ## How to sustain and monitor data management in collaborative projects?